Search for celebrities on Ancestry.com!Sister Mary Henry

 Ms. Owens was raised by her maternal grandparents, Beulah Mae and Winifred Graze, in Menlo Park.
 She graduated from Menlo-Atherton High School and attended Foothill College, where she competed on the Foothill Owls track & field team.

-After she married Leonard Eugene Owens, she helped her husband found LMF Trucking in Sacramento.
+After she marriage Leonard Eugene Owens, she helped her husband found LMF Trucking in Sacramento.
 She was also employed as a claims processor at Blue Shield of California.
 She had worked as a data-entry clerk, hairdresser and bookkeeper.
 She loved riding motorcycles, family members said.

 She is survived by her husband, Leonard E. Owens; daughter Francesca Owens, both of Sacramento; father Willie Edward Thomas of Huntsville, Texas; stepfather Leon Elders of East Palo Alto; six brothers, Abdul Rahman Graham of Sacramento, Shawn Ray Kennedy of Palo Alto, and Ronnie, Donnie, Rodney and Allan Thomas, all of Huntsville, Texas; sisters Lisa Thomas and Yolanda Hill, both of Huntsville, Texas; stepsisters Lynn Holland of Stockton and May Butler of Menlo Park; and adopted brothers Johnny Graze of Stockton and Robert Grave of Oklahoma City.

-Services were held May 24 with interment at Golden Gate National Cemetery, San Bruno.
+Services were held May 24 with Interment at Golden Gate National Cemetery, San Bruno.
 Arrangements were under the direction of the Cusimano Family Colonial Mortuary, Mountain View.

 Hal Townsend